vlang/v/doc/docs.md

 }
 ```

-The enum type can be any integer type, but can be ommited, if it is `int`: `enum Color {`.
+The enum type can be any integer type, but can be omitted, if it is `int`: `enum Color {`.

 Enum match must be exhaustive or have an `else` branch.
 This ensures that if a new enum field is added, it's handled everywhere in the code.